2024 Solar Incentives Guide for Twentynine Palms, CA - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-Now, solar installation projects that are completed between 2022 and 2032, might qualify for a 30% tax credit.
-The amount of the credit will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now called the Clean Energy Credit.
+The Clean Energy Credit runs until 2035.
+Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit.
+The amount will be decreased slightly on a yearly basis until the end of the current program.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Like with federal incentives, these may include rebates, tax credits and more.
-Some incentives are ongoing, while others might only be available for a limited time.
-Incentives may be provided by the California government, or by your county or municipality.
+Some solar incentives may be offered at the local or state level.
+Similar to federal incentives, these might include rebates, tax credits and more.
+Certain incentives are ongoing, while others might only be available for a limited time.
+They may be provided by the California government, or by your county or municipality.

 Next Steps for Installing Solar in Twentynine Palms